jmazzi/crypt_keeper/README.md

 1.9.3, 2.0.0 and 2.1.1

 ActiveRecord 4.0 is supported starting with v0.11.0.
-ActiveRecord 4.1 is supported starting with v0.16.0. (unreleased, use master branch)
+ActiveRecord 4.1 is supported starting with v0.16.0.

 ## Installation